-Beth Burgin Waller uses her significant experience in technology to counsel clients on a broad range of issues.
+Beth Burgin Waller is a cybersecurity and data privacy attorney who serves clients across Virginia.
+She uses her significant experience in technology to counsel clients on a broad range of issues.

-Beth has been named a Virginia Super Lawyers Rising Star in multiple categories including Intellectual Property.
+Beth is a frequent contributor to the national online cybersecurity journal Dark Reading, where she authors articles on cybersecurity’s legal risks.
+She has been named a Virginia Super Lawyers Rising Star in multiple categories including intellectual property.
 Virginia Business Magazine has also ranked her in their legal elite listings.
-In 2017, she was named a Virginia Lawyers Weekly “Up & Coming Lawyer”, one of 15 attorneys selected across the Commonwealth for this distinction.
+In 2017, she was named a Virginia Lawyers Weekly “Up & Coming Lawyer,” one of 15 attorneys selected across the Commonwealth for this distinction.

-She is an adjunct professor of law at Washington and Lee University Law School, teaching electronic discovery since 2013.
-In 2018, Beth was appointed to serve as a member of the Virginia State Bar’s Special Committee on Technology and the Practice of Law, where she chairs the subcommittee on Cybersecurity.
+She is an adjunct professor of law at Washington and Lee University Law School, teaching technology-focused classes to law students.
+In 2019, Beth was appointed to serve as Vice-Chair of the Virginia State Bar’s Special Committee on Technology and the Future Practice of Law.
+She has previously chaired the Committee’s subcommittee on cybersecurity.

-From Floyd, Va., Beth graduated magna cum laude from Hollins University with honors in creative writing.
+Beth graduated magna cum laude from Hollins University with honors in creative writing where she was also student body president.
 Beth attended the Sorensen Institute for Political Leadership at the University of Virginia before earning her law degree from the College of William & Mary.

 American Bar Association